 3. The current flows into an inverter, which converts it to AC electricity ready to use

 4. The current is fed through a meter and then into your home’s consumer unit Plug in and switch on.
 Your system will automatically use the free electricity you’ve generated, then switch back to the grid as needed

-5. Any electricity you don’t use is exported to the grid for others to use.
+5. Any electricity you don’t use is exported to the grid.

 Welcome to our installation guide.

 This is a guide for installing a retrofit solar PV installation on a domestic property.
 The guide will walk you through your solar PV Installation.

 We’ll usually send a team of four to fit each home system – a project manager, two roofers and an electrician.
 We match skills within each team carefully to make sure we cover all necessary areas of expertise.
 Your project manager will be responsible for making sure your project is completed on time and to our high standards.
 They’ll also explain the system to you and answer any questions.

 Most installs can be completed within one to two days, but some will run into three – for example, we’ll take more time when installing on roofs with slate or rosemary tiles as they’re more fragile.
 We can usually tell which projects are likely to take longer than a day, so we’ll be sure to let you plan for this well in advance.

 All you need to do is give us access to all the spaces we’ll need to work in – both inside and out.
 We’ll also need to use your electricity supply, water and toilet.
 We promise to keep any disruption to a minimum and tidy up before we leave.